Summer Lutemaking

 The Workshop

-The central idea of these workshop courses is to work together as a group to produce a lute for the English Lute Society to use as a hire instrument.
+The central idea of these workshop courses has been to work together as a group to produce a lute for the English Lute Society to use as a hire instrument.
 Each year a different original instrument is chosen to make.
-No previous experience is necessary and each course member will be able to try out, and contribute to, each of the processes involved in making the lute.
+No previous experience is necessary and each course member was able to try out, and contribute to, each of the processes involved in making the lute.

-Previous workshops, where we have made eight different lutes for the Lute Society, were great fun, with a nice lute resulting from each week’s work.
+Previous workshops, where we have made fourteen different instruments for the Lute Society, were great fun, with a nice lute resulting from each week’s work.
 So I know it can be done!
 If you’d like to get a flavour of what previous years’ courses were like, click on these links:

 1999, where we made a 6 course renaissance lute